-The Audit and Risk Committee (the “Committee”) is appointed by the Board of Directors to assist the Board in monitoring (1) the integrity of the Company’s financial reporting, (2) the independent accountants’ qualifications, independence and performance, (3) the Company’s systems of internal controls, (4) the performance of the Company’s Internal Audit Department, (5) the Company’s Risk Governance Structure, and (6) the Company’s compliance with legal and regulatory requirements.
+The Audit and Risk Committee (the “Committee”) is appointed by the Board of Directors to assist the Board in monitoring (1) the integrity of the Company’s financial reporting, (2) the independent accountants’ qualifications, independence and performance, (3) the Company’s systems of internal controls, (4) the performance of the Company’s Internal Audit Department, (5) the Company’s Risk Governance Structure, and (6) the Company’s Compliance Risk Management Framework and compliance with legal and regulatory requirements.

 The Committee shall prepare the report required by the rules of the Securities and Exchange Commission (the “SEC”) to be included in the Company’s Annual Proxy statement.

 The Committee shall consist of no fewer than three independent directors (in accordance with the independence standards adopted from time to time by the New York Stock Exchange (the “NYSE”), SEC and other regulatory requirements).
 The members of the Committee and the Chair of the Committee shall be appointed annually by the Board of Directors and may be removed by the Board of Directors.
 The members of the Committee shall be persons who are financially literate, in the judgment of the Board of Directors.
 At least one of the members of the Committee shall be a person who, in the judgment of the Board of Directors, has “accounting or related financial management expertise” in accordance with NYSE listing standards.
 At least one of the members of the Committee shall be a person who, in the judgment of the Board of Directors, is qualified to serve as an “audit committee financial expert” as defined by the SEC.
 At least one member of the Committee shall have experience in identifying, assessing and managing risk exposures of large, complex firms.